defectedrebel/defectedrebel/README.md

 If I ignore you (if not afk) I probably don't want to int or I'm with freinds .

-Don't make sex-al jokes at me unless a close freind even then do it cautiously .

 Death jokes,disrespectful behavior or death threats results in perm block .

 ,